 “I imagine one of the reasons people cling to their hates so stubbornly is because they sense, once hate is gone, they will be forced to deal with pain.” – James Baldwin

-Put your fingers in your ears; you will still hear us.
+Put your fingers in your ears; you will still hear us, we are your ancestors.

 Go ahead, run.
-Faster, boy; you will never escape your ancestry.
+Faster, now faster, you can’t outsprint your shame; you will never escape where you come from.

 Pull the covers over your eyes; you will still see that they are white.